-Passing smart pointers is an important topic which is seldom addressed.
+Passing smart pointers is a critical topic that is seldom addressed.
 This ends with the C++ core guidelines because they have six rules for passing std::shared_ptr and std::unique_ptr.

-The six rules violate the import dry (don't repeat yourself) principle for software development.
-At the end, we have only four rules what makes our life as a software developer a lot easier.
+The six rules violate the import dry (don’t repeat yourself) principle for software development.
+Ultimately, we have only four rules that make our life as software developers much easier.
 Here are the rules.

 Let's start with the first two rules for std::unique_ptr.